Police search for 6-year-old missing since New Year's Eve

 AURORA, Colo.
-(AP) — Police in the Denver suburb of Aurora are searching for a 6-year-old boy who has been missing since New Year’s Eve.
+(AP) — Police in the Denver suburb of Aurora are searching for a 6-year-old boy who is believed to have wandered away from his home on New Year’s Eve.

-David Puckett was reported missing on Saturday night after apparently wandering off from his home.
+The FBI and other law enforcement agencies were helping search for David Puckett on Monday by going door-to-door within 2.5 miles of his home.
+Bloodhounds are also searching for him.

-Denver-area police agencies and volunteers searched for David on Saturday night and New Year’s Day with the help of a helicopter and a bloodhound.
-Police say he has wandered off in the recent past but was found with the help of the public.
+Police say foul play isn’t suspected, but they’ve asked for help to find David as quickly as possible partly because of coming cold weather.

 Most Read Stories